raspberrypilearning/challenge-discussion/en/step_13.md

 ![Complete project](images/showcase_static.png)
 --- /print-only ---

----
-**Did you know?** 'emotes' are a way of showing the personality of a character in a game.
-They can use speech, sounds, movement and graphic effects, just like in Scratch.
-Do you play any games that use emotes?

----

 <p style="border-left: solid; border-width:10px; border-color: teal; background-color: aliceblue; padding: 10px;">
 **Did you know?** 'emotes' are a way of showing the personality of a character in a game.
 They can use speech, sounds, movement and graphic effects, just like in Scratch.
 Do you play any games that use emotes?
 </p>

-> **Did you know?** 'emotes' are a way of showing the personality of a character in a game.
-They can use speech, sounds, movement and graphic effects, just like in Scratch.
-Do you play any games that use emotes?

 ## Get inspiration